ArenKDesai/Aren-s-Notes/botany.md

 #### CLAW Hypothesis
 There's a hypothesis that phytoplankton exerts a negative feedback loop on the Earth's cloud cover, stabilizing the Earth's temperature.
-The idea is that sunny, warm conditions increase ph
+The idea is that sunny, warm conditions increase phytoplankton growth.
+Phytoplankton produce **dimethyl